yzyhk904/hifi-maximizer-mod/README.md

          to reduce jitter on all audio outputs.</li>
     <li>Nullify volume listener libraries in "soundfx" folders  for disabling slight compression (maybe a peak limiter only on Qcomm devices).</li>
     <li>Set 192kHz & 32bit mode for the USB audio output of Tensor devices exceptionally<br/>
-         because Tensor devices lower the audio quality extremely for lower sample rates and bit depths.
-If your DAC cannot accept 32bit depth formats (e.g. Google's 3.5mm adapters and other very cheap ones), please edit "customize.sh" (in this Magisk module zip file) at line 95 and 96 to be `sRate="48000"` and `aFormat="AUDIO_FORMAT_PCM_24_BIT_PACKED"`.
+         because Tensor devices lower audio quality extremely for lower sample rates and bit depths.
+If your DAC cannot accept 32bit depth formats (e.g. Google's 3.5mm adapters and other very cheap ones), please edit "customize.sh" (in this Magisk module zip file) at line 95 and 96 to be ```sRate="48000"``` and ```aFormat="AUDIO_FORMAT_PCM_24_BIT_PACKED"```.
 </li>
     </ol>
 <br/><br/>

 * Don't forget to install ["Audio jitter silencer"](https://github.com/Magisk-Modules-Alt-Repo/audio-jitter-silencer) together and uninstall "Digital Wellbeing" app (for reducing very large jitters which this module cannot reduce as itself)!
 And uninstall ["Audio misc. settings"](https://github.com/Magisk-Modules-Alt-Repo/audio-misc-settings) and ["DRC remover"](https://github.com/Magisk-Modules-Alt-Repo/drc-remover) if they have already been installed, because all their functions are included in this module.
-Additionally if your device uses a Tensor SoC, uninstall ["USB SampleTate Unlocker"](https://github.com/Magisk-Modules-Alt-Repo/usb-samplerate-unlocker) for the same reason.
+Additionally if your device uses a Tensor SoC, uninstall ["USB Samplerate Unlocker"](https://github.com/Magisk-Modules-Alt-Repo/usb-samplerate-unlocker) for the same reason.

 * Don't use Am@zon music using a much worse internal re-sampler which bypasses the mastering quality re-sampling in the OS mixer (audioFlinger).
 Other music streaming services don't use such an internal re-sampler, as far as I know.